top of page

 "Welcome to Kindie-Verse"

 Struggling to find direction with his band, Martin reluctantly helps his cousin Gabby teach music classes for children and discovers the lucrative potential of the kids’ music market.
-When he lands a last-minute audition at the Kindie-Verse showcase, Martin steals one of Gabby’s songs to perform as his own and becomes the breakout star of the event.
+When he lands a last-minute audition at the Kindie-Verse showcase.
+After stealing one of Gabby’s songs to perform as his own, Martin and becomes the darling of the event.
 The performance earns him meetings with top agencies and the attention of Mindy, the ruthless head of Sugar Rush Talent Collective.
 Meanwhile, Jerry, the lead singer of the popular kindie band Los Burritos Bandidos, sees Martin as a threat and turns to his uncle Oscar for help.

 Ep.
 3